Introduction

 Here are the steps to program:

 - Program run.py.
-In our example, copy the following code, so that the words “Hello World!” are displayed when you run codepython on your domain:
+In our example, copy the following code in the programming window of the File Manager (how), so that the words “Hello World!” are displayed when you run codepython on your domain:

 import os import sys sys.path.insert(0, os.path.dirname(__file__)) def app(environ, start_response): start_response('200 OK', [('Content-Type', ‘text/plain')]) message = 'Hello World!n’ version = 'Python %sn' % sys.version.split()[0] response = 'n'.join([message, version]) return [response.encode()]

-- Close N0C and open it again to apply the changes.
+- After having saved the code, close and open N0C again to apply the changes.

 - Test the Python application by typing https://DOMAIN/codepython in your browser, DOMAIN having to be replaced by your real domain name.